Tim Eyman’s initiative to cut car-tab taxes would cost billions in transportation funding, state says

 A fall ballot measure to cut car-tab costs across Washington state would blow a $4 billion hole in local and state transportation funding over the next six years, a new report says.

-Local governments could lose about $2.3 billion and the state could lose about $1.9 billion if Initiative 976 is passed, according to the fiscal impact statement released by the state Office of Financial Management this week.
+Local governments could lose about $2.3 billion and the state could lose about $1.9 billion over the next six years if Initiative 976 is passed, according to the fiscal impact statement released by the state Office of Financial Management this week.

 “The numbers are pretty devastating,” said Andrew Villeneuve, executive director of the Northwest Progressive Institute, which opposes the initiative.